ibl.ai Agentic AI Blog

 2. Full Source Code Ownership — Organizations receive the complete codebase with a perpetual license.
 You can audit it, modify it, and deploy it on any infrastructure — your cloud, on-premise, GovCloud, or air-gapped environments.

 3. Interconnected Agents via MCP — Rather than one monolithic chatbot, Agentic OS deploys specialized agents connected to your institutional data through Model Context Protocol (MCP) servers.
 An advising agent queries your SIS.
 A compliance agent checks your ERP.
-A mentor agent remembers each learner's history.
+A tutoring agent remembers each learner's history.
 They're interconnected, not siloed.

 4. Flat-Rate Pricing — Pro at $250/month for unlimited users.
 Enterprise from $50,000/year.
 No per-seat fees that punish organizational scale.